Lynxesunix/sysman/README.md

 sysman.cpp is the source code, you can modify it to match your device (even devices different than Mac) or compile ti for you platform.

 To make things easier I suggest to link or move the file to an easy access directory or in /bin, /sbin, /usr/bin and so on.

+# Other Devices
+sysman can work on other devices, however, because I don't own other systems at the moment, I can't test and find the directory to use in order to control fan (if available), screen brightness and keyboard backlight brightness (if available), or eventually other devices.
+If you would like to help making sysman available for more systems and devices, feel free to edit the source code, and make a new version for that device.